Group chat that has a minimum of 50 new messages at all times. An assumed invite to every dinner date, movie, mall-trip, and hangout session.

 As a matter of fact, all of my hodge-podge friends will be in attendance, even if the only thing they have in common is when they say “Bride” when they ask who they’re there for.

-If you can relate to this article, SHARE it with a friend who be feeling the same way, and comment below!
+If you can relate to this article, SHARE it with a friend who may be feeling the same way, and let’s chat in the comments.

 - Don’t Miss Out on these Secret Uber, Hilton, Delta, Emirates, and Lyft Points! - July 16, 2021